imerla1/bip39-python/readme.md

 This project is a Python implementation of the BIP39 (Bitcoin Improvement Proposal 39) specification.
 BIP39 is a standardized way of generating a mnemonic phrase that can be used as a seed for generating the private keys of a cryptocurrency wallet.
 This implementation allows users to generate a mnemonic phrase and use it to create a cryptocurrency wallet using the BIP39 specification

 # Inspiration
-While i was reading `Andreas M. Antonopoulos` and Dr. `Dr. Gavin Woods` genious book `Mastering Ethereum` i Came up with the idea to implemented BIP-39 Protocol
+The idea for this project came from reading the book "Mastering Ethereum" by Andreas M. Antonopoulos and Dr. Gavin Woods.

-## dependences
+## dependencies

-# install dependences
+To install the required dependencies for this project, run the following command:

 ```
 pip install -r requirements.txt
 ```

-# Run the code
+# Running the code
-we need to pass only one command line argument to the code to run
-- entropy size
-- Generate word list given the strength (128 - 256):
+To generate a word list using the BIP39 specification, pass the desired entropy size as the last argument when running the code.
-entropy size must be pass as the last parameter
+The entropy size must be a multiple of 32 and must be within the range of 128 to 256 bits.
+For example:
 ```sh
 python main.py 128
 ```

-given example will generate 128 bit strength word list
+The above command will generate a 128-bit strength word list.
 ### entropy size
 Entropy size can be divisible of 32 in range 128<=entropy<=256